Requirements for Bachelor's, Dual Bachelor's, and Second Bachelor's Degree

 Area II.
 Humanities and Fine Arts

 Requirements include at least 12 semester hours in humanities, with a minimum of three semester hours in literature and three semester hours in the arts and the remaining semester hours from the humanities and fine arts.
-In addition to literature, disciplines in the humanities include, but are not limited to, philosophy, religious studies, speech*, foreign languages, art, music, and theater and dance.
+In addition to literature, disciplines in the humanities include, but are not limited to, philosophy, religious studies, speech*, modern and classical languages and literature, art, music, and theater and dance.

 Courses should be broad in scope and content rather than specific and should emphasize a global perspective.
 Courses in the arts should emphasize history and appreciation rather than performance.
 Examples in the humanities and fine arts include, but are not limited to, world literature, art history, music appreciation, comparative religions, and history or origins of dance.